Hollywood Handbook: Reception

-Hollywood Handbook has been featured on Vulture's best-of comedy podcast list in 2015, 2016, 2017, and 2021, ranking seventh, second, fourth, and fifth respectively.
+Hollywood Handbook has been featured on Vulture's best-of comedy podcast list in 2015, 2016, 2017, and 2021, ranking seventh, second, fourth, and fifth, respectively.
 On the 2021 list, it was recognized together with the other podcasts of The Flagrant Ones Patreon.
 In 2019, Vulture recognized two episodes of Hollywood Handbook as some of the "best episodes of the year".
-Hollywood Handbook also ranked third in Paste's 2017 list, and second in The A.V.
-Club's 2015 reader's poll.
+Hollywood Handbook also ranked third on Paste's 2017 list of the best comedy podcasts of the year.
+In The A.V.
+Club's 2015 reader's poll, the show was voted the second best podcast of 2015, and one of its episodes was voted the third best podcast episode of the year.

 In 2020, Hollywood Handbook received an iHeartRadio Podcast Award nomination for "Best Ad Read".

 Writer and critic Nathan Rabin has written many articles for Vulture and The A.V.
 Club about episodes of the show, praising one as "anti-comedy for the ages".

+In a 2023 profile of Davenport and Clements on Vulture, the show was described as "one of the great impossible-to-explainers in modern comedy, a shaggy, shape-shifting improv machine heavy with fan-maintained lore and nonsense inside jokes".

 Notable fans and guests of the show include Tom Scharpling, Paul F. Tompkins, Julie Klausner, and Paul Scheer.

 Spin-offs

 On June 14, 2017, Clements, Brett Morris, and actor and comedian Ben Rodgers launched the first season of the Stitcher Premium series Hollywood Masterclass which satirizes MasterClass lectures.
 The show's second season began August 29, 2018.
 A third season consisting of eight episodes premiered on August 30, 2021.

 On January 31, 2018, Clements and Davenport launched Hollywood Handbook: The Pro Version, a 30-minute version of the show featuring interactions between the duo and members of the staff such as "Chef Kevin" and "Engineer Brett", as well as segments like the aforementioned "Teaser Freezer".
 The show is posted every Wednesday on Stitcher Premium.
 It was called one of the "best new comedy podcasts of 2018" by Rolling Stone.